 The models also feature Sony’s Xross Media Bar (XMB) graphic user interface, Precision Drive technology, and Precision Cinema Upscaling technology.

-In television, Sony unveiled a series of additional networked models with full HD 1080p resolution and Ethernet ports.
+In television, Sony unveiled a series of additional networked models with full HD 1080p resolution.
 The new W series is offered as an “economic HDTV option” to the recently announced Bravia Z5100 and XBR9 models lines, while including the same interactive functionality as those models.

 Sony’s Bravia Internet Video service includes a wide selection of streaming media partners including Amazon Video On Demand, YouTube, Yahoo!, Sony Pictures, Sony Music and others.